Frequently Asked Questions

 Q: What Are Entry Level Salaries Like?

 A: As with all jobs, salaries depend on education, experience, and region.
 FITZ graduates have more skills, experience, and knowledge than the “Average Joe”.
-FITZ curriculum also includes resume building, interview skills, and a “Mock” job interview by “Zoo Pros”.
+FITZ curriculum, also, includes resume building and interview skills.

 Q: What is a Typical FITZ Lab Day Like?